Makoto Hasebe: Eintracht Frankfurt's record-setter still going strong

 Magath: 'Can play in every position'

-And not only is Hasebe willing to literally go that extra mile.
+And Hasebe's willing to go that extra mile.
 With goalkeeper Marvin Hitz sent off and all three substitutes used at Hoffenheim on Matchday 6 of the 2011/12 season, Hasebe became the Bundesliga's first Japanese goalkeeper, standing in for the closing 15 minutes of the match.

 "Someone had to fill in," said Hasebe, who picked up the gloves with the scoreline 2-1 to the hosts only for Roberto Firmino to claim a game-clinching third for Hoffenheim.
 "We had momentum [after getting back a goal in the 67th minute] and I felt like we could have drawn even when I went in goal, so I'm disappointed with the result."